grafana/grafana/docs/sources/plugins/developing/dataframe.md

 ### When is a dataframe a time series or a table

 Any valid dataframe can be a table.
-If you have row oriented data, the rows need to be converted to the dataframe's column oriented structure.
+If you have row-oriented data, the rows need to be converted to the dataframe's column-oriented structure.

 Because each Field in a dataframe has a type, we can use the types of the Fields (the schema of the dataframe) to determine if it dataframe, or a collection of dataframes, can be time series.
 In the simplest case, if a Frame has a Time Field and Number Field then it can be a time series (the frame should be sorted by time ascending).